George Bernard Shaw: Beliefs and opinions

 Shaw espoused racial equality, and inter-marriage between people of different races.
 Despite his expressed wish to be fair to Hitler, he called anti-Semitism "the hatred of the lazy, ignorant fat-headed Gentile for the pertinacious Jew who, schooled by adversity to use his brains to the utmost, outdoes him in business".
 In The Jewish Chronicle he wrote in 1932, "In every country you can find rabid people who have a phobia against Jews, Jesuits, Armenians, Negroes, Freemasons, Irishmen, or simply foreigners as such.
 Political parties are not above exploiting these fears and jealousies."
+Despite being critical of Christianity, Shaw had high views of Islam.
+He praised Islamic morals and Prophet Muhammad as a "Savior of Humanity".

 In 1903 Shaw joined in a controversy about vaccination against smallpox.
 He called vaccination "a peculiarly filthy piece of witchcraft"; in his view immunisation campaigns were a cheap and inadequate substitute for a decent programme of housing for the poor, which would, he declared, be the means of eradicating smallpox and other infectious diseases.
 Less contentiously, Shaw was keenly interested in transport; Laurence observed in 1992 a need for a published study of Shaw's interest in "bicycling, motorbikes, automobiles, and planes, climaxing in his joining the Interplanetary Society in his nineties".
 Shaw published articles on travel, took photographs of his journeys, and submitted notes to the Royal Automobile Club.